mrlt8/docker-wyze-bridge/README.md

 - Local and remote access to any of the cams on your account.
 - Runs on almost any x64 or armv7/arm64 based system like a Raspberry Pi that supports docker.
 - Support for Wyze 2FA.
-- Ability to rotate video for Wyze Doorbell.
+- Rotate video for Wyze Doorbell.
-- Ability to record streams locally.
+- Record streams locally.
-- Ability to take snapshots on an interval.
+- Take snapshots on an interval.
-- Ability to live stream directly from the bridge.
+- Live stream directly from the bridge.
-- Ability to send a IFTTT webhook when a camera is offline (-90).
+- Send a IFTTT webhook when a camera is offline (-90).
+- Start an HTTP server on the camera for local SD card access. ✨ NEW
+- On-demand high quality photos on the camera. ✨ NEW
+- Trigger MQTT/Webhook/HTTP on a motion event. ✨ NEW

 ## Supported Cameras